cvillecsteele/mithras/README.md

 * Continuous Delivery
 * Orchestration

 Sounds pretty nifty, eh?
 But it's not perfect.
-If you need hardcore configuration management, Mithras isn't a good choice.
+If you need enterprise configuration management features, Mithras isn't a good choice.
 (Not yet, anyway.)
 If you have the need to manage hosts and resources outside AWS, Mithras probably isn't a good choice.
 If you love YAML, don't bother with Mithras.

 Finally, Mithras is *new*.
 It's currently alpha quality software, with bugs and design choices still being shaken out.
 Proceed with